HEGSRR/HEGSRR-Template/data/derived/public/readme.md

-# Public Data (Cleaned)
+# Derived Public Data

-Store cleaned data as collected or downloaded here if the data is permitted and licensed for public distribution.
+Store pre-processed data here if the data is suitable for public redistribution and if the data files are less than `100mb`.